mcarey-solstice/spring-cloud-services/docs/content/library.md

 The demo application to demonstrate features of the various Spring Cloud Services.

 ## Story
 Imagine that you would like to use an external service that stores lists of movies, books, music you like.
-We will use several APIs as external services for data on the latest media.
+We will use several APIs as external services for data on the latest media and display the information in a nice form.

 ## Running the Application
 Via Gradle